-This Mexican Bean Salad recipe is quick and simple salad that is hearty, light and flavorful.
-Ready in no time at all, it’s a perfect addition to taco Tuesdays and gatherings!
+This Mexican Bean Salad is quick and simple salad that is hearty, flavorful and high in protein.
+Ready in 15 minutes, it’s a perfect addition to Taco Tuesdays and summer gatherings!

 Mexican bean salad with corn, tomato, cilantro and garnished with lime in white bowl.